On the Spanning and Routing Ratio of Directed Theta-Four: Introduction

-For $\Theta_k$-graphs, there is a simple routing algorithm called \emph{cone-routing} that is competitive for $k\geq 7$.
+For $\Theta_k$-graphs, there is a simple routing algorithm called \emph{cone-routing} or \emph{greedy-routing} that is competitive for $k\geq 7$.
 To route from a vertex $s$ to a vertex $t$, let $C_i^s$ be the cone of $s$ that contains $t$.
-We forward the packet from $s$ to its neighbour in $C_i^s$.
-Let $\theta = 2\pi/k$, then for $k\geq 7$ cone routing gives a routing ratio of $1/(1-2\sin(\theta/2))$.
-Cone routing also has the advantage of only utilizing outgoing edges, so each vertex needs only to store the location of at most $k$ neighbours.
-For $k<7$, cone-routing does not necessarily give a short path, however, for $k=6$, Bose et al.~\cite{ht6} show that a different local online routing algorithm gives a routing ratio of $2$.
-There are currently no known competitive routing algorithms for $k=5$ and $k=4$.
+Forward the packet from $s$ to its neighbour in $C_i^s$, and repeat this until the destination is reached.
+Let $\theta = 2\pi/k$, then for $k\geq 7$, Ruppert and Seidel~\cite{ch2ruppert} proved that cone routing gives a routing ratio of $1/(1-2\sin(\theta/2))$.
+Cone routing also has the advantage of only utilizing outgoing edges, so each vertex only needs to store the location of at most $k$ neighbours.
+That means these algorithms and results also apply to the \tkay-graphs.
+For $k<7$, cone-routing does not necessarily give a short path.
+In fact, Bose, De Carufel and Devillers~\cite{bosejocg20} showed that cone-routing has unbounded routing ratios for $k\leq 6$.
+However, for $k=6$, Bose et al.~\cite{ch2ht6} show that a different local online routing algorithm gives a routing ratio of $\sqrt{5}/2\approx2.89$.
+More recently, Bose et al.~\cite{conf91} give a local online routing algorithm for the \tsix-graph with a routing ratio of at most $14$.
+Prior to this work, there was no known competitive routing algorithm for $k=4$.